 - Annually receive the written disclosures and the letter from the Independent Auditors required by applicable requirements of the PCAOB regarding the Independent Auditors’ communication with the Committee concerning independence, and actively engage in a dialogue with the Independent Auditors with respect to any disclosed relationships or services that may impact the objectivity and independence of the Independent Auditors and take appropriate action to oversee the independence of the Independent Auditors.

 - Monitor the rotation of the partners of the Independent Auditors on Synopsys’ audit engagement team as required by applicable law.

 - Consider, and if deemed appropriate, adopt a policy regarding Committee pre-approval of employment by Synopsys of individuals formerly employed by the Independent Auditors and engaged on Synopsys’ account.

 - Adopt written procedures for the confidential receipt, retention, and consideration of any report of evidence of a material violation of an applicable U.S. federal or state securities law, a material breach of fiduciary duty arising under U.S. federal or state law, or a similar material violation of any U.S. federal or state law (a "material violation").

-The Audit Committee, as QLCC, has the authority and responsibility, acting by majority vote, to take all other appropriate action, including the authority to notify the Securities and Exchange Commission in the event that Synopsys fails in any material respect to implement an appropriate response that the Audit Committee has recommended Synopsys to take.
+The Committee, as QLCC, has the authority and responsibility, acting by majority vote, to take all other appropriate action, including the authority to notify the SEC in the event that Synopsys fails in any material respect to implement an appropriate response that the Committee has recommended Synopsys to take.

 - Other Responsibilities